Are SEO plugins Useless?

 Others say the code in themes, is no more efficient than the code in plugins.
 That themes are not meant to be applications, and they’re not meant to do tons of complex stuff.

-That is the reason for using plugins.
+That is one reason for using SEO plugins.

 Lets start with the Cons.